Vatican City, Jun 27, 2014 / 04:11 am America/Denver (CNA).

 In an audience with aid organizations assisting Oriental churches, Pope Francis explained that peace is a gift from God, which can be regained by offering hope through our solidarity with those who suffer.

 “Those who would cultivate the plant of peace must never forget that God alone gives the growth.
 True peace, the peace which the world cannot give, is a gift to us from Jesus Christ,” the Pope observed in his June 26 audience with members of the Reunion of Aid Agencies for the Oriental Churches.

 “For all the grievous attacks it endures today, peace can always flourish again.”

 Pope Francis assured the assembly of his closeness to the churches of the East, explaining that their tears, fears and hopes are both his as well as those of the rest of the Catholic Church.

-Speaking of his recent pilgrimage to the Holy Land and the invocation for peace held in the Vatican earlier this month with the Israeli and Palestinian presidents, the Pope stated that the olive tree they planted together “is a symbol of that peace which is secure and enduring only because it is cultivated by many hands.”
+Pope Francis recently made a pilgrimage to the Holy Land and held an invocation for peace in the Vatican earlier this month with the Israeli and Palestinian presidents.
+The three men planted an olive tree together that “is a symbol of that peace which is secure and enduring only because it is cultivated by many hands,” the Pope said.